How To Winterize Your Home

-Winter is almost here!
+Winter is here!
 That means that your home is going to need some love.
 With our help, you can save money on your electric bills and keep all that precious warmth inside your house rather than losing it to the outside.
-So this holiday season, give yourself the gift of home winterization.
+So, this holiday season, give yourself the gift of home winterization.
 We promise you won’t need a gift receipt because this is one present you’ll be happy with.

 Replace your weatherstripping